-Section 6.
-In all cases of performance ratings, the employee will have the opportunity to make written comments on the form which will become part of the Official Personnel Folder.
-The employee's signature on a satisfactory or unsatisfactory rating will be requested at the time the official rating is presented.
+Section 14.
+The employee's signature on an evaluation will be requested at the time the official evaluation is presented.
 The signature in all cases indicates only that the evaluation discussion and review process took place.
-It does not constitute agreement with the rating or indicate that the employee might not appeal the rating.
+It does not constitute agreement with the rating or indicate that the employee might not grieve.